mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ObjectId are not 0).
 If false, test runners MUST assert that the field is not set or is an empty BSON ObjectId.

-interruptInUseConnections

-This field is an optional boolean that specifies whether or not the ``interruptInUseConnections`` field should be asserted.
-If field is set, test runners MUST assert that the field is set and has appropriate value.
-If not set, test runners MUST ignore asserting.

 hasServerConnectionId
 `````````````````````